Assign to Google Classroom

-"It sends a very bad message to potential investors that Arizona is slowly loosening its restrictions that the Arizona dark sky community depends on," he said.
+"It sends a very bad message to future, potential investors that Arizona is slowly loosening its restrictions that the Arizona dark sky community depends on," he said.

 La Sota said dark sky advocates don't have to worry about electronic billboards in rural areas.